 The aorta is a blood vessel about the thickness of a garden hose that carries blood from the heart through the centre of the chest and into the abdomen.

 Aortic aneurysms can happen anywhere along the length of the aorta, but they are most common in the lower part.
 This is called an abdominal aortic aneurysm.
 When they happen in the upper part of the aorta, in the chest, it is called a thoracic aortic aneurysm.

 The bulge in the aorta happens when part of the blood vessel grows weak and expands under pressure.
 Aneurysms usually start small and then grow bigger as the pressure increases.
 They usually grow very slowly.

-Sometimes aneurysms burst and cause bleeding inside your body.
+Sometimes aneurysms burst and cause bleeding inside the body.
 Because the aorta is such a large blood vessel, this can be very dangerous and is often fatal.

 Aortic aneurysm symptoms

 Aortic aneurysms usually don't have any symptoms until they burst.
-Signs of a possible aortic aneurysm in your chest include:
+Signs of a possible aortic aneurysm in the chest include: